-As a kid, I was always very fascinated with the superheroes like He-Man, Shazam, and Superman.
-I believed that if I were in a vulnerable situation ever, the boring and the powerless Prince Adam of Eternia would transform into the superhero called HE-MAN by picking his sword and say “By the power of Grayskull….
-I have the power", and just like that turn into the superhero called HE-MAN, and I would be saved.
-I also believed that superheroes cannot exist on planet Earth.
+As a kid, I was always fascinated with the superheroes like He-Man, Shazam, and Superman.
+I believed that if I were ever in a vulnerable situation, the boring and the powerless Prince Adam of Eternia would transform into the superhero called HE-MAN by picking his sword and say By the power of Grayskul, I have the powerrrrr.
+I also believed that superheroes do not exist on planet Earth.
 They can only live on other planets.

 Two such heroes are my parents.
 As a child, I would always wonder how they could always do everything and solve all my problems.

-"She wasn't looking for her knight, she was looking for a sword" – Atticus.
+She wasn't looking for her knight.
+She was looking for a sword - Atticus.

-So, with my own experience, I can confidently say “You have to be your own hero!”.
+So, with my own experience, I can confidently say that You have to be your hero!
 Why?
-Because,
+Because

 You are A BORN HERO.
 All you must do is believe the hero exists and call out!
 If you cannot, no one else can!